rasm1/Leonardo-s-Legacy/README.md

 #### Sign Up page
 <ul>
 		<li>This page will allow the user to get signed up for additional information about great people's legacies.</li>
-		<li>The user will be able to specify what person they are interested in or if they are interested at all.
-The user will be asked to submit
+		<li>The user will be able to specify what person they are interested in or if they are interested at all. </li>
+       <li> The user will be asked to submit
 		their full name and email address.</li>
 </ul>